-Step 1: Re-test - If a student scores within five points of the ACCUPLQCER Statewide College Level Placement Score, he or she may re-test in the Testing Center (There is a two test maximum within a 90 day period).
-Study materials for re-test preparation are available on the Jefferson College website, Resources to Prepare for the ACCUPLACER prep.
+Step 1: Re-test -The student may re-test by completing the Accuplacer Next Gen test in the Testing Center (There is a two test maximum within a 90 day period).
+Students are encouraged to seek assistance in preparing for the test by visiting the Academic Success Center.
+There is no cost for personalized assistance and study materials.
+Additional study materials for re-test preparation are available on the Jefferson College Testing Center website.

-The re-test costs \$10.00, to be paid at the Cashier's Office Students who present an ACT score may re-test on the ACT per ACT guidelines or may take the COMPASS.
+The re-test costs \$10.00, to be paid at the Cashier's Office.
+Students who present an ACT score may re-test on the ACT per ACT guidelines.

-Step 2: Appeal of Reading Placement - If the student does not meet the Reading prerequisite score after ACCUPLACER, COMPASS, or ACT re-testing, he or she may appeal placement by completing an alternate assessment to be evaluated by the College's Reading faculty.
-The student may begin this appeal process by contacting the Division Chair of Communication and Fine Arts, Dr. Michael Booker, mbooker@jeffco.edu or (636)481-3312/797-3000, ext.
-3312.
+Step 2: Appeal of Reading Placement - If the student does not meet the Reading prerequisite score after an Accuplacer Next Gen test or ACT re-testing, he or she may appeal placement by completing an alternate assessment, the CLOZE test, to be evaluated by the College's English faculty.
+The student may begin this appeal process by contacting the Office of Enrollment Services for a referral.
 The appeal process must be complete before the start of the semester/session.